ideasawakened/ideasawakened.github.io/_posts/2025-08-18-embarcadero-job-hub.md

 ![Embarcadero Job Hub](/assets/blog/Embarcadero/JobHub/NewJobHub.png)

-The Embarcadero Job Hub is more than just a listing service — it’s a place where the Delphi Community can come together to grow stronger.
-Employers gain direct access to experienced developers who understand Embarcadero’s tools, while developers discover new opportunities to apply their skills in meaningful ways.
+The Embarcadero Job Hub is more than just a listing service - it's a place where the Delphi Community can come together to grow stronger.
+Employers gain direct access to experienced developers who understand Embarcadero's tools, while developers discover new opportunities to apply their skills in meaningful ways.

-Whether you’re looking to hire top Delphi talent or searching for your next career move, the Job Hub is designed to make those connections faster and easier.
+Whether you're looking to hire top Delphi talent or searching for your next career move, the Job Hub is designed to make those connections faster and easier.
 Take a few minutes today to post an open position or upload your resume, and help build a thriving ecosystem of opportunity around Embarcadero products.